HardisonCo/.github/international/azerbaijan/az-health/hms-scm/index.md

 ## Integration Points

-This document outlines how HMS-SCM is integrated with az_Health systems in Azerbaijan.
+This document outlines how HMS-SCM is integrated with az-health systems in Azerbaijan.